-What questions to ask in the Job interview?
+What killer questions to ask in the Job interview?

-The interview should be like a two-way street.
+The interview should be a two-way street.
 As much as employers are trying to identify the right person with the required skills, job seekers should focus on the right type of trade as well.
 You should have a list of questions to ask in an interview, and you should be strategic about when you ask an employer questions during an interview.
-We advise that you should not wait until your interview is nearing its end to ask questions.
+You should not wait until your interview is nearing its end to ask questions.
 Keep your conversations natural and lively to gain the desired information with your questions.

 Are you fit for one another?

-Get into the hiring manager’s head to understand a bit further about the company
+Get into the hiring manager’s head to understand a bit further about the company's / department's culture.

 Understand the expectation of your future boss.

-What are 3 challenging tasks for this role?
+What are 3 challenging tasks for this role as a new hire?

 This question allows you to get an idea of your boss’s pain and how you could solve it.

-Companies usually have budgets allocated for internal or external courses, this questions helps you understand further on the career path or courses you could take to be successful as a new hire or internal promotions in future.
+Companies usually have budgets allocated for internal or external courses, this question helps you understand the career path or courses you could take to be successful as a new hire or for internal promotions in future.

-What were some new resources and tools that were introduced to the company or department during the COVID-19 pandemic?
+What were some new resources and tools that were introduced to the company/department during the COVID-19 pandemic?

-This question helps you understand if the company is nimble and doesn’t have too many red tapes.
-How efficient were they when it came to implementing their tools and resources from virtual onboarding to day to day functions?
+This question helps you understand if the company is nimble and doesn’t have too much red tape.
+How efficient were they when it came to implementing their tools and resources from virtual onboarding/ remote work to day-to-day functions?

 Is this a new role or an existing role?